v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 6. In the **Power Apps** studio, notice how in the **Tree view** pane on the left side of the monitor, none of the browse, detail, or edit screens appear under the **Screens** tab.
 Those screens were automatically created when you created an app from an existing data source, as you did in the prior lab exercise.
 But when creating a canvas app from scratch, as you are doing here, you must manually create those screens.
 ‎
 ‎**Screen1** (which appears in the right-hand pane) is the only screen in the Tree view pane since it is the name of the blank screen that appears on the canvas.
-By default, the font size on the screen is so small (20%) that it is difficult to read.
+By default, the font size on the screen is so small that it's difficult to read.
 Use the slider to increase the font size.
 While the text on the screen says **Add an item from the insert pane or connect to data**, do not select either of these options at this time.
 You will eventually configure the properties of this screen from the **Insert** pane, but for now, let’s begin by renaming this app screen.
 ‎
 ‎In the **Tree view** pane, select the **ellipses** icon that appears to the right of **Screen1**.
 In the menu that appears, select **Rename**, enter **BrowseScreen1** as the new screen name and then hit Enter (this will keep the screen name consistent with the naming convention that is used when Power Apps automatically creates screens for an app).

 7. Now you will access the **Insert** pane to configure screen properties.
 On the menu bar at the top of the Power Apps Studio screen, select **+Insert**.

-8. In the drop-down menu that appears, select **Vertical gallery**.
+In the drop-down menu that appears, select **Vertical gallery**.

-9. On the canvas pane, you will see the vertical gallery and a **Select a data source** window.
+8. On the canvas pane, from left to right, you will see the **Tree view** pane, the vertical gallery, a **Select a data source** window, and the **Gallery1** properties pane.
 Note that in the **Tree view** pane, the default name of the vertical gallery you just added is **Gallery1.** Gallery1 represents the list of records that will be displayed in BrowseScreen1 from your data source.
-Since you have yet to define a data source, you can see that it simply fills in sample records in the main body of the screen (Lorem ipsum 1, Lorem ipsum 2, and so on).
+Since you have yet to define a data source, you can see that it simply fills in sample records in the vertical gallery (Lorem ipsum 1, Lorem ipsum 2, and so on).
 Once you select your data source, you will see the actual records from your data source in the gallery of the Browse screen.
 ‎
 ‎In the **Select a data source** window, enter **Share** (short for SharePoint) in the **Search** field.
 This will display a list of data sources starting with **Share**.
-In the list, select **SharePoint**.
+At the bottom of the list, select **SharePoint**.
 Alternatively, you could select the down arrow next to **Connectors** and select **SharePoint**.
 ‎
 ‎**Important:** If you happened to click somewhere else on the screen before you performed the prior step of entering **Share** in the Search box, the **Select a data source** window will disappear. **Do not worry!** You will simply perform this step using the **Properties pane**.
 First, in the **Tree view** pane, select **Gallery1** if it is not already selected.
-In the **Gallery1 Properties pane** on the right, in the **Data source** field, select the drop-down arrow.
+In the **Gallery1** pane on the right, in the **Properties** tabe, select the drop-down arrow in the **Data source** field.
 In the window that appears, select **Connectors** and then select **SharePoint**.

-10. In the **SharePoint** pane that appears on the right-side of the screen, the **Connect directly (cloud services)** option should be selected by default (if not, select this option now).
+9. In the **SharePoint** window that appears, select **+Add a connection**.
+In the **SharePoint** pane, the **Connect directly (cloud services)** option should be selected by default (if not, select this option now).
 Select the **Connect** button at the bottom of the **Sharepoint** pane.

-11. A **Connect to a SharePoint site** window opens on the right side of the screen that lists the available SharePoint sites at the bottom of the window.
-Select **IT services** **– https://xxxxxZZZZZZ.sharepoint.com/sites/ITServices** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
+10. A **Connect to a SharePoint site** window opens on the right side of the screen that lists the available SharePoint sites at the bottom of the window.
+Select **IT services – https://xxxxxZZZZZZ.sharepoint.com/sites/ITServices** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).

-12. In the **Choose a list** window, you must select the SharePoint list for this site that you want to use as the data source for this app.
+11. In the **Choose a list** window, you must select the SharePoint list for this site that you want to use as the data source for this app.
 Select the check box next **Service Desk Requests** and then select **Connect** on the bottom of the screen.
 ‎
 ‎**Note:** As soon as Power Apps connects to the **IT Services** site and the **Service Desk Requests** list, note how the gallery is updated with the items from the list.

-13. On the canvas for **BrowseScreen1**, with **Gallery1** still selected in the **Tree view** pane, reduce the screen size on the slider to about 40% so that you can see more of the screen.
+12. On the canvas for **BrowseScreen1**, with **Gallery1** still selected in the **Tree view** pane, reduce the screen size on the slider to about 40% so that you can see more of the screen.
 Scroll from the top to the bottom of the screen and notice how the Gallery’s border starts at the very top of **BrowseScreen1** and goes a little past the middle of the screen.
 ‎
 ‎Since Holly wants to add a couple of controls to the top of this screen (an **Add** icon and a **Refresh** icon), you need to make room at the top of the screen for these controls.
 Therefore, you need to move the Gallery down to provide space at the top of the screen for the controls.
 ‎